In case of large outbreak, shut office for 48 hours say new guidelines

 xxii.
 For air-conditioning/ventilation, the guidelines of CPWD shall be followed which

-inter alia emphasises that the temperature setting of all air conditioning devices should be in the range of 24-30oC, relative humidity should be in the range of 40- 70%, intake of fresh air should be as much as possible and cross ventilation should be adequate.
+inter alia emphasises that the temperature setting of all air conditioning devices should be in the range of 24-30oC, relative humidity should be in the range of 40- 70 per cent, intake of fresh air should be as much as possible and cross ventilation should be adequate.

 xxiii.
 Large gatherings continue to remain prohibited.